One of the most important elements of your design involves the location and style of lighting you choose throughout your home.

 Entrances & Hallways

 Have you ever wondered why when walking into a display home you have an automatic sense of openness and luxury?
 Lighting your entrances and hallways well will leave you with a lasting impression as soon as you walk through the door.
 By introducing a statement feature light you can convey an impression of what the rest of your home is like.
-Evoke Living Homes generally suggest installing lights every 2.5 – 3metres in your hall way to ensure appropriate illumination.
+Evoke Living Homes generally suggests installing lights every 2.5 – 3 meters in your hallway to ensure appropriate illumination.

 Living & Dining Spaces